vytautasmatukynas/Order-Management-API-Java-Spring/README.md

 This is `Java` `Spring Boot` back-end REST API for `Order Management Application`.

-Link to test REST API: [TEST LINK](https://api-testordermanagement.onrender.com/swagger-ui/index.html)
+Link to test REST API (deployed on free service, so have to wait for 1-5min. to start): [TEST LINK](https://api-testordermanagement.onrender.com/swagger-ui/index.html)

 <br>